Percival P. Baxter: Baxter State Park

-Anti-Klan Republican
+Baxter vs. the Klan

 Baxter's term as Governor coincided with the rise of the Ku Klux Klan as a force in Maine and national politics.
 Although Baxter was an ardent foe of the Klan, it found a foothold in the Maine Republican Party through the influence of state senators Ralph O. Brewster, Mark Alton Barwise, Hodgdon Buzzell, and others, who sponsored bills in the early 1920s which would have cut aid to parochial schools, thus creating a 'wedge issue' between Maine's Protestant and Catholic communities.
 Brewster succeeded Baxter as governor in 1925.
 In 1928, when Brewster ran for the U.S. Senate, Baxter publicly denounced him as a member of the Klan, helping to ensure the victory of incumbent U.S. Senator Frederick Hale.

 Other activities

 The Baxter Family Monument in Evergreen Cemetery.

 In 1896, Baxter joined a number of his Bowdoin classmates and travelled to Bath, Maine, where the Democratic candidate for president, William Jennings Bryan, was scheduled to speak.
 Baxter and his crew were so raucous that they were arrested.
 Although Baxter's confederates pleaded guilty, the future Governor fought the charges with the help of his father, Portland Mayor James Phinney Baxter, and managed to have his record expunged.

 In 1953 Baxter donated Mackworth Island to the state.
 He also deeded his summer home in Falmouth, Maine to create the Governor Baxter School for the Deaf (founded in 1957 from what was the Maine School for the Deaf), which still operates today.

 Baxter was known for his passionate devotion to animals, and for his commitment to the humane treatment of animals.
 When his dog, Garry, died while Baxter was governor, he ordered the flag at the State House lowered to half staff, which angered some veterans' groups.
 Baxter belonged to several humane societies across the country, one of which, the New England Anti-Vivisection Society, called him "America's greatest humane governor."

 Following the death of Theodore F. Green of Rhode Island on May 19, 1966, Baxter became the oldest living former US governor.

 Baxter died in Portland, and his ashes were scattered in the park.